-Use Safari to download and save PDF files from websites directly to your library: navigate to your PDF file, then use the "Open in..." button to copy it to forScore mini for later viewing, even if you don't have an internet connection.
+Our built-in storefront offers scores for free download and for purchase that have been optimized specifically for the iPad, but you can also use Safari to download and save PDF files from other websites to your library: navigate to your PDF file, then use the "Open in..." button to copy it to forScore for later viewing, even if you don't have an internet connection.